alicez123/PySpark-Learning-Notes/README.md

 ```

 ## Recommendation Systems using Alternating Least Squares (ALS)
 Collaborative filtering is commonly used for recommendation systems, and ALS is one of the most popular algorithms for collaborative filtering.

-Here's an example using ALS:
+Example using ALS:
 ```python
 from pyspark.ml.evaluation import RegressionEvaluator from pyspark.ml.recommendation import ALS